 Olga studied belly dance with her main teacher and mentor, Allisyn Swift— a second generation African belly dancer who is also versed in in Classical Indian dance, Ballet and Jazz.
 Olga has also studied with master teachers such as folkloric dance scholar and MENSA member, Morocco; Somalian Fulbright scholar, Arianna Al Tiye; Jillina and Amar Gamal of the Belly Dance Super Stars, Brenna and Rayhana of Serena Studios; Jehan and Sultana Taj of Belly Dance America; Darshan and Sera Solstice of Bold Belly Dance and Mariyah of the Dalia Carella Dance Collective; Anasma and Elisheva of Belly Queen, Fayzah and Shoshannah Estell.

-Her past work has been featured by many prominent belly dance presenters in the NYC-Metro Area such as Alwan for the Arts, Jerry Bezdikian, the Lafayette Grill, the Rakkasah Festival, Anahid Sofian, Tagine, the Theatrical Belly Dance Conference and D'jam at Je'Bon.
-She has also performed at the Brooklyn Academy of Music (for Hannibal Buress), Le Poisson Rouge, The Best Buy Theatre (with Iraqi metal band Acrassicauda), Webster Hall, The Mehanata, LAVA, The Zipper Factory, The CMJ Music Festival, The House of Yes, Dances of Vice, The Bitter End, Dixon Place, TED MED (part of TED Talks) and The Lincoln Center.
+Her North African-based artistry has been featured by prominent belly dance presenters in the NYC-Metro Area such as Alwan for the Arts, Jerry Bezdikian, the Lafayette Grill, the Rakkasah Festival, Anahid Sofian, Tagine, the Theatrical Belly Dance Conference and D'jam at Je'Bon.
+She has also performed at the Brooklyn Academy of Music (for Hannibal Buress), Le Poisson Rouge, The Best Buy Theatre (with Iraqi metal band Acrassicauda), Webster Hall, The Mehanata and Bohemian Festivals, LAVA, The Zipper Factory, The CMJ Music Festival, The House of Yes, Dances of Vice, The Bitter End, Dixon Place, TED MED (part of TED Talks) and The Lincoln Center.